Skip to main content

 Editor-in-Chief, T.B.
 Niewold

 The Journal of Immunological Methods is devoted to covering techniques for: (1) Quantitating and detecting antibodies and/or antigens.
-(2) Purifying immunoglobulins, lymphokines and other molecules of the immune system.
+(2) Purifying immunoglobulins, cytokines and other molecules of the immune system.
 (3) Isolating antigens and other substances important in immunological processes.
 (4) Labelling antigens and antibodies.
 (5) Localizing antigens and/or antibodies in tissues and cells.
 (6) Detecting, and fractionating immunocompetent cells.
-(7) Assaying for cellular immunity.
+(7) Assessing adaptive immunity.
 (8) Documenting cell-cell interactions.
 (9) Initiating immunity and unresponsiveness.
 (10) Transplanting tissues.
-(11) Studying items closely related to immunity such as complement, reticuloendothelial system and others.
+(11) Studying innate immunity.
 (12) Molecular techniques for studying immune cells and their receptors.
 (13) Imaging of the immune system.
-(14) Methods for production or their fragments in eukaryotic and prokaryotic cells.
+(14) Development and validation of clinical laboratory tests.

 A Computational Methods Section reflects the increasingly central role of sophisticated statistical and mathematical methods and computational models in the analysis, visualization, interpretation of the results of techniques and investigations within the general scope of the Journal.